Yadnesh-Ranshevare/DSA/Graph/Readme.md

     - `arr[1]` = Edges of node 1
     - `arr[2]` = Edges of node 2
     - `arr[3]` = Edges of node 3
-- therefor the data store at each index of arr
+- therefor the data store at each index of arr is as follow:
     - `arr[0]` = {0, 2}
     - `arr[1]` = {{1, 2}, {1, 3}}
     - `arr[2]` = {{2, 0}, {2, 1}, {2, 3}}